 The limits $-T_{1}$ and $T_{2}$ in the first integral represent lower and upper bounds of $q^{+}[=k^+ \!\!+ \sfrac{k_\perp^2}{(2q^- \!\!+ 2k^-)}]$, beyond which the thermal discontinuity in $\hat{Q}(q^{+})$ on the real axis of $q^{+}$ is zero.
 In this region, the hard incoming quark is close to on-shell, i.e. $q^2=2q^{+}q^{-} \approx 0$ and undergoes scattering with the medium.
 The second integral in Eq.~\eqref{eq:ContourEquationThermalPlusVacuum} corresponds to the contributions from vacuum-like processes, where the time-like hard quark with momentum $q^{+} \in (0, \infty)$ undergoes vacuum-like splitting.
 Hence, the second integral is temperature independent.

 Using Eqs.~(\ref{eq:qhatDiscontinuity}-\ref{eq:ContourEquationThermalPlusVacuum}), we obtain (suppressing $y^-\!=\!y_\perp\!=\!0$),

-where the subscript T-V represents the vacuum subtracted expectation value and $T_{1}+T_{2} \simeq 2\sqrt{2}T$ represents a width of the thermal discontinuity of $\hat{Q}(q^{+})$.
-The above expression of transport coefficient $\hat{q}$ contains several features.
-First, each term in the series is local, allowing for their computation on the lattice.
-Second, the successive terms in the series are suppressed by the hard scale $q^{-}$, and hence, computing only first few terms will be sufficient~\footnote{ The derivative in the $z$-direction includes contributions from momenta up to $k_z = \pi/a_L$.
-Accordingly, the size and necessary number of the extra terms increases for finer lattice spacings, and the calculation has to be restricted to lattices spacings that satisfy $(a_L q^-)^2 \gg 2\pi^2$. }.
-We also note that the expression of $\hat{q}$ given in Eq.~\eqref{eq:qhatLatticeEquation} is applicable for the hard quark traversing either the pure glue plasma or a quark-gluon plasma.
+where the subscript $(\mathrm{T-V})$ represents the vacuum subtracted expectation value and $T_{1}+T_{2} \simeq 2\sqrt{2}T$ represents a width of the thermal discontinuity of $\hat{Q}(q^{+})$.
+The width of the discontinuity in Cartesian coordinates will always be very close to $2T$~\footnote{As can be calculated in HTL perturbation theory}.
+The extra factor of $\sqrt{2}$ is due to the choice of light cone coordinates.
+Minor shifts in this estimate may depend on details of how the medium itself is treated, on the nature of the parton, or on the loop order of the interaction.
+We abbreviate the differential operator as $\Delta \equiv \sfrac{i\sqrt{2}D_3}{T}$.
+Only even powers of $\Delta$ contribute in Eq.~\eqref{eq:qhatLatticeEquation}, since $\left\lc \mathrm{Tr}\left[ F^{+j} \Delta^{2n+1} \!
+F^{+}_{j} \! \right]\right\rc$ would not be invariant under either parity or time-reflection, and thus evaluates to zero.
+The above expression for the transport coefficient $\hat{q}$ contains several features: Each term in the series is local, allowing for their computation on the lattice.
+The successive terms in the series are suppressed by the hard scale $q^{-}$, and hence, computing only the first few terms may be sufficient.
+In the limit $q^- \ra \infty$ only the leading-twist term contributes, namely, the first term in the series [Eq.~\eqref{eq:qhatLatticeEquation}].